-In August 2019, the an immediate family member of our Chief Executive Officer, Co-Founder, and Chairman entered into an employment agreement with a third-party loan personnel supplier contracted by our Company to serve as a security specialist providing services to UiPath.
-Pursuant to this agreement, we paid approximately \$170 in compensation (through the third party supplier and issued RSUs) for the fiscal year ended January 31, 2020.
+In August 2019, an immediate family member of our Chief Executive Officer, Co-Founder, and Chairman entered into an employment agreement with a third-party loan personnel supplier contracted by our Company to serve as a security specialist providing services to UiPath.
+Pursuant to this agreement, we paid approximately \$178 and \$215 in compensation (through the third-party supplier and issued RSUs) for the fiscal years ended January 31, 2020 and 2021, respectively.